awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario1.md

 + A size /56 IPv6 CIDR block associated with the VPC \(example: 2001:db8:1234:1a00::/56\)\.
 Amazon automatically assigns the CIDR; you cannot choose the range yourself\.
 + A size /64 IPv6 CIDR block associated with the public subnet \(example: 2001:db8:1234:1a00::/64\)\.
 You can choose the range for your subnet from the range allocated to the VPC\.
 You cannot choose the size of the subnet IPv6 CIDR block\.
 + An IPv6 address assigned to the instance from the subnet range \(example: 2001:db8:1234:1a00::123\)\.
-+ Route table entries in the custom route table that enable instances in the VPC to use IPv6 to communicate with each other, and directly over the Internet\.
++ Route table entries in the custom route table that enable instances in the VPC to use IPv6 to communicate with each other, and directly over the internet\.

 ![\[IPv6-enabled VPC with a public subnet\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/getting-started-ipv6-1.png)

 ## Routing<a name="VPC_Scenario1_Routing"></a>

 Your VPC has an implied router \(shown in the configuration diagram above\)\.
-In this scenario, the VPC wizard creates a custom route table that routes all traffic destined for an address outside the VPC to the Internet gateway, and associates this route table with the subnet\.
+In this scenario, the VPC wizard creates a custom route table that routes all traffic destined for an address outside the VPC to the internet gateway, and associates this route table with the subnet\.

 The following table shows the route table for the example in the configuration diagram above\.
 The first entry is the default entry for local IPv4 routing in the VPC; this entry enables the instances in this VPC to communicate with each other\.
-The second entry routes all other IPv4 subnet traffic to the Internet gateway \(for example, `igw-1a2b3c4d`\)\.
+The second entry routes all other IPv4 subnet traffic to the internet gateway \(for example, `igw-1a2b3c4d`\)\.

 | Destination | Target |